stisa/snail/README.md

 - Needs more tests
 - Flesh out arrayutils
 - Check arrayutils.zip and improve different size array handling ( eg zip(N,M) where M<N or generally M!=N )
+- change name to SNAil?
+Simple Nim Algebra..i.. lib
+- rework the structure to remove `include`s
+- test everything
+- try a more functional approach for concatenation of operations?